-Vada Magazine is the premier online publication for educated, politically minded and culturally engaged urbanites who identify as LGBT+, plus their ‘allies’ and friends – a highly valued demographic for advertisers and consumer-oriented businesses.
+Vada Magazine is the premier not-for-profit online publication for educated, politically astute and culturally engaged readers who identify as LGBT+, plus their ‘allies’ and friends – a highly valued demographic for consumer-oriented businesses.

 Our ‘core’ audience comprises affluent ABC1 professionals and graduates living in cities.
 Our readers are primarily from the UK (30%) and USA (38.2%).

 Our main hubs are cities with high proportions of LGBT people.
 These include London, Manchester, Brighton, Sheffield, Birmingham and Leeds in the UK; Atlanta, Boston, Chicago, LA, New York, San Francisco, Orlando and Miami in the US; and Paris, Madrid, Berlin and other cosmopolitan European cities – although we have readers right across the English-speaking world (including Canada, Australia and Europe).

 Of those readers who visit the website at least once a week, the gender split is skewed towards women (about 70% to 30%).
 Our primary audience is aged 25-44, with about 75% of our readers having university degrees or postgraduate qualifications.
 This group is highly engaged with politics and culture of all kinds, from Game of Thrones to Tate Modern.

 Our readers trust our recommendations and turn to us for advice, opinions and suggestions.
 Our readers take city breaks several times a year and travel overseas annually, with LGBT travellers spending more on holidays than the general population.
 (Read more)